Landmarks

 Jack used to have a family.
 Now Jack has no family.
 He sits alone at his cottage and never comes out, except to chop wood for the fire or go ice fishing.

-Stump of the Plumer
+Pit of the Peg-legorc

 When a powerful druid met her end, a giant tree sprang up where she fell.
 Around the tree of life, the menhirs were placed, an everlasting circle of guardians to honor the druid.
 Today, the tree has been cut down.
 Great power still lingers here.

-The spire stands 200 feet high.
+The obelisk stands 200 feet high.
 At the top, you can make out an archway.
 The chains that hold it against the canyon wall are far too big to have been wrought by mortal hands.

 Landmark artwork by